digitallawyer/openlegaldictionary/_definitions/predial-servitude-2.md

   and which may he exer-dsed by every possessor of the land entitled against every possessor of the servient land.
-It always presupposes two pieces of land (pradia) belonging to different proprietors; one burdened wlth the servitude, called “prte-dium Servians," and one for the advantage of whlch the servitude Is conferred, called “preedium dominans.”
+It always presupposes two pieces of land (pradia) belonging to different proprietors; one burdened wlth the servitude, called “prte-dium Servians," and one for the advantage of whlch the servitude is conferred, called “preedium dominans.”
 Mackeld Rom.
 Law, I 314
 published_at: '2018-07-07'
 layout: post